open-cloud/open-cloud.github.io.old/0_overview.md

 OpenCloud, it is also possible that a Site hosts Nodes that belong to more than one Deployment.

-A Controller object represents the binding between Deployments and Sites, where in practice, a Controller typically corresponds to an OpenStack head node.
-There could be one Controller per Site in the Deployment (i.e., one head node per Site) or one Controller might be bound to a set of Sites (i.e., one head nodes manages a set of Sites).
+Correspondingly, a Controller object represents the binding between Deployments and Sites.
+There could be one Controller per Site in the Deployment (i.e., one OpenStack head node per Site) or one Controller might be bound to a set of Sites (i.e., one OpenStack head node manages a set of Sites).

 Operationally, the Root-level Admin creates Sites and Deployments.
 The Site-level Admin and Tech create and manage Nodes at that Site, and